Wilderness First Responder Courses in Wyoming, Eastern Idaho & Montana

 • Upon successful completion, students will receive a Wilderness First Responder certification and certification of CPR taught to an equivalent health care provider level.
 Certifications are valid for three years.
 The course is registered for 70 hours of continuing education credit through the CAPCE.

-• $895 / person
+• $985 / person

 Students must be at least 16 years old to participate in this course.
 Those under 18 years of age require the written consent of a parent or guardian.

-HYBRID - Wilderness First Responder
+Upcoming Wilderness First Responder Courses

-Hybrid | Full Inperson
+Hybrid | Full In-person

 Your Location